 Additionally, if you have been a full-time teacher in an Alabama ABA or American Association of Law Schools accredited law school for the past three years, you may be granted reciprocity.

 Licensing and Admission to the BarYou will receive your bar examination results by mail approximately eight to nine weeks after taking the exam.
 The Alabama Supreme Court will also receive a list of those who successfully passed the exam.
 The results of this Bar Examination will be mailed to all examinees and a list of the successful examinees will be certified to the Supreme Court on the same day.
 When you receive your results, you will be notified of the formal Admissions Ceremony that you must attend to execute your written and oral Oath as an attorney.

 Congratulations on being a newly licensed member of the Alabama State Bar!
 You now must decide how to begin your law practice.
 Should you go solo?
 Join a smaller or larger firm?
 Work for a nonprofit or for-profit corporation?
 The Young Lawyers Section of the Alabama State Bar Association can help you make these momentous decisions.

 Established law firms in Alabama which you might consider joining include Bradley Arant Boult Cummings LLP in Birmingham, Montgomery, and Huntsville; Hand Ardenall LLC in Mobile, Birmingham, Jackson, Athens and Fairhope; and Lanier Ford Law Firm in Huntsville.

-Major corporations headquartered in Alabama that may employ lawyers include CTG Power Systems International in Auburn, EBSCO Industries in Birmingham, S3 Inc. in Huntsville, Sync Innovation in Dothan, and SimplexGrinnell in Huntsville.
+Major corporations headquartered in Alabama that may employ lawyers include CTG Power Systems International in Auburn, and EBSCO Industries in Birmingham.

 Legal specialty certification